tyndria/high-load-systems/CAP.md

 Each of those machines should have replication to guarantee availability.

 Data between replication will be synchronized in the background (is this a place of inconsistency (or eventual consistency)?).

+So the service looks like Availability + Partition tolerance service.